Telecom Italia revenues down 6.6% in Q4, posts FY net profit and launches 2020-22 business plan

 TIM also announced that it was postponing its target to return to core profit growth in 2019 due to lower than expected service revenues.
 TIM had set a “low single digit” growth target in core profits starting this year but has now revised that to a low single digit decline in 2020 ahead of a return to growth next year.

-It added that the impact on its plan of the coronavirus outbreak in Italy is difficult to quantify and depends on the duration, intensity and effectiveness of the containment action undertaken.
+It added that the impact on its plan of the coronavirus outbreak in Italy remains difficult to quantify at this stage and will depend on the duration, intensity and effectiveness of the containment action undertaken.

 Every day we send out a free e-mail with the most important headlines of the last 24 hours.